badock/lowcomote_tp/session2_docker.md

 ## Running a container based on an image

-We can start an instance of the gitlab image by running the following command:
+We can start an instance of the gogs image by running the following command:
 ```bash
 sudo docker run --detach \
   --name=gogs \